DasProffi/planet-picture/README.md

 The current and original version can be found in [build](build/)

-**NOTE the start up an first images might take some time (~10 sec) afterwards it improves**
+**NOTE the start up and first images might take some time (~10 sec) to generate afterwards it improves to around (~1 sec)**

 ## Used Ideas
-- Pseudorandom number generation (XOR-shift)
+- Pseudorandom number generation (with XOR-shift)
 - Bilinear-Interpolation
 - Smoothstep-Function
 - 2D Noise
 - Layering of Noise
 - Basic Java UI
-- Int as Color with Bit shifting operations
+- int representation of Colors with bit shifting operations

 ## Build
 ```